unoplatform/uno/doc/articles/get-started-vsmac.md

     dotnet new unoapp -o MyProject --wasm=false
     ```

-Once created, you can open it using Visual Studio for Mac 2022.
+Once created, you can open it using Visual Studio 2022 for Mac.

 ### Build and Run for WebAssembly